okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 23 - Pause/Resume: Halt Execution Temporarily
+## 23 - Pause/resume: Halt execution temporarily
 This function is inteded to be called infrequently by the end user in order to make build-time adjustments during a print.

 Payload (0 bytes)